Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Related work

 More recently, in the context of transformers, several papers have revisited Elman's ideas of "starting small" as a means to improve learning efficiency in developmentally realistic data ranges in the context of the BabyLM challenge (\citealp[]{warstadt_findings_2023}).
 However, these studies have focused on the curriculum aspect of starting small -- overall not finding consistent benefits of curriculum learning -- and not on memory limitations, as we do here.
 Moreover, note that in Elman's original work, the memory capacity started small but gradually expanded over training.
 By contrast, we consider a fixed memory limitation, simulating the more general effect of limited memory on learning \cite{christiansen_now-or-never_2016,dehaene2021we,rowland2013understanding}; though making memory capacity dynamic could be an interesting future extension (see \emph{Discussion}).

 Incorporating a recency bias into transformers has also been explored outside the context of cognitively inspired language modeling.
 Most prominently, \citet{press_train_2022} propose ALiBi, a technique that adds linear biases to the attention scores to penalize them proportional to their distance.
 However, the primary goal of their approach is to allow for length generalization during inference time and overcome the constraints posed by traditional positional encoding, not to incorporate a human-like recency bias.
-Additionally, this learnt bias is different for different heads, and operates over much larger scales than human working memory.
-This sharply contrasts with our approach, which involves imposing a single -- and therefore more interpretable -- recency bias inspired by human memory, and involves controlled experiments to test cognitive hypotheses about language learning.
+Additionally, ALiBi's learnable per-head biases (e.g., 36 coefficients in a 6-layer, 6-head setup) results in a potentially quite complicated recency bias, that tends to operate over much larger timescales than human working memory, making it difficult to quantify "memory decay strength" as a single interpretable value.
+Rather than competing with such approaches on length generalization, we utilize a different tool for a different purpose: we impose a single, fixed recency bias at human working memory scales, specifically to test the cognitive hypothesis that memory limitations benefit learning \citep{elman1993learning}.

 In the cognitive modeling domain, a range of recent works have explored memory limitations or recency biases in language models, motivated by the cognitive implausibility of transformers' perfect verbatim memory \citep{armeni2022characterizing}.
 However, most of these works only explore the effect of memory limitations or recency bias on \emph{inference}, i.e. on top of a pretrained language model without such limitations, rather than on its effect on learning.
 Such memory-based accounts of processing difficulty suggest that humans struggle when retrieving distant or similar items from working memory during language comprehension.
 Various approaches have been used to model these limitations by constraining either memory capacity/width (e.g., \citealp{timkey2023language}, limiting the number of heads), or implementing a decay that creates imperfect memory representations.
 The lossy-context surprisal framework \citep{futrell2020lossy} explores this second approach, proposing that human processing difficulty reflects prediction from such imperfect memory representations.
 Building on this, \citet{hahn2022resource} developed a resource-rational model that optimizes which words to retain in memory, showing that lossy memory better predicts human reading times than perfect memory, particularly for complex recursive structures like center embeddings.
 However, these models apply memory constraints to already trained language models to explain processing difficulty, rather than examining whether such constraints benefit learning itself.